University of Michigan Medicine: Cardiovascular Center

-Samuel and Jean Frankel Cardiovascular Center is a five-story, 48-bed facility that opened in 2007.
-The CVC clinical building is home to inpatient and outpatient care for adults with cardiovascular disease.
-Construction cost exceeds $215 million.
-It includes 8 operating rooms, 11 suites for interventional procedures, 36 outpatient clinic rooms, 48 inpatient beds including a 24-bed intensive care unit, a diagnostic suite, a 150-seat auditorium, café and indoor "winter garden" atrium.
-The facility also provides faculty offices for cardiology, cardiovascular surgery, interventional radiology, and vascular surgery in order to promote collaboration between the fields and will provide a new umbrella for the U-M Congenital Heart Center and U-M Scleroderma Center.
-This facility is Phase I of the Cardiovascular Center project.
+Samuel and Jean Frankel Cardiovascular Center is a 350000 sqft building that opened in 2007.
+It "includes a 24-bed surgical post-procedure ICU, 24 vascular general/moderate care beds, nine cardiac procedure rooms, four cardiac surgery operating rooms, two vascular surgery operating rooms, two general thoracic operating rooms, two endovascular procedure labs and 36 clinic exam rooms."

 W.K.
 Kellogg Eye Center and Brehm Center for Diabetes Research

 The W.K.
 Kellogg Eye Center is the home of the University of Michigan Department of Ophthalmology and Visual Sciences, part of the Medical School and Michigan Medicine.
 The Kellogg Eye Center has 64 clinical faculty and 21 research faculty (including nine endowed professorships), 21 residents, 17 research fellows and 11 clinical fellows.
 The Department of Ophthalmology was established in 1872 and has served patients at least as early as 1904, when there were 1,400 patient visits to the Eye & Ear Ward.
 The Kellogg Eye Center opened in 1985; in that year, there were 36,852 visits to the center.
 In 2011, there were 140,104 patient visits and over 5,783 surgical procedures performed.
 The Kellogg Eye Center has community clinics in Ann Arbor, Brighton, Canton, Livonia, Milford, West Bloomfield, and Ypsilanti.
 Eye Center residents also staff the VA Ophthalmology Clinic at the Veterans Affairs Hospital in Ann Arbor.

 The expanded W.K.
 Kellogg Eye Center and new Brehm Center for Diabetes Research opened in March 2010.
 The $132 million expansion project built the Brehm Tower, an eight-story 230000 sqft research and clinical building expands space for the Kellogg Eye Center by 50 percent.
 The Eye Center is located on the tower's six lower floors, and the Brehm Center is housed on the upper two floors, with its Diabetes mellitus type 1 research laboratories.
 (Diabetes can cause vision loss).
 The tower includes nine eye clinics, six operating rooms, and new refractive surgery and cosmetic surgery suites, as well as facilities for support services such as genetic counseling, ophthalmic photography, diagnostic visual electrophysiological testing, and ocular prosthetics.
 The tower also houses a library, optical shop, and café.
 The Eye Center has 20 research laboratories in the new building and in the adjoining research tower.

-The tower is named after Virginia philanthropists Delores S. (Dee) and William K. Brehm, who donated $44 million to the University in November 2004, of which around $30 million was dedicated for the Brehm Tower project.
+The tower is named after Virginia philanthropists Delores S. (Dee) and William K. Brehm, who donated $44 million to the university in November 2004, of which around $30 million was dedicated for the Brehm Tower project.